-Mirs J Keid - Koom 84 Year 11 Photography [11APH] Year 12 Photography [12APH] Year 13 Photography [13APH] Pre requisites: Recommend doing 10ADS which includes a photography project.
+Wifs J Reid - Room 64 Year 11 Photography [11APH] Year 12 Photography [12APH] Year 13 Photography [13APH] Pre requisites: 10ADS which includes a photography project.
 Own digital camera is advantageous.
 Own laptop is advantageous.
-Pre requisites: 8 credits from a L1 Art course.
-Recommend doing 11APH.
+Pre requisites: 11APH or 8 credits from a Level 1 Art course with HOD approval.
 Own digital camera is advantageous.
 Own laptop is advantageous.
-Pre requisites: 12 credits from 12APH or HOD approval.
+Pre requisites: 8 credits from 12APH or HOD approval.
 Own digital camera is advantageous.
 Own laptop is advantageous.
 Course Information: Course Information: Course Information: This course involves the technical and picture-making aspects of both traditional and digital photography by drawing, analysing, generating, developing and regenerating ideas to produce solutions based on contemporary practice.
-Work is presented using workbook format at curriculum Level 6.
+Work is presented using workbook and folio format at curriculum Level 6.
 This course involves digital photography.
 Learning is about researching ideas, developing ideas, regenerating and resolving ideas based on contemporary practice.
 Work is presented in a visual diary and folio formats at curriculum Level 7.
 This course involves digital photography.
 Learning is about researching ideas, developing ideas, regenerating and resolving ideas based on contemporary practice.
 Work is presented in a visual diary and folio at curriculum Level 8.
 Students will need regular access to the Adobe Suite, including from home.
 Students will need regular access to the Adobe Suite, including from home.
 Students will need regular access to the Adobe Suite, including from home.
 Some materials are supplied but others are required as personal stationery.
 Please see the stationery list.
 Some materials are supplied but others are required as personal stationery.
 Please see the stationery list.
 Some materials are supplied but others are required as personal stationery.
 Please see the stationery list.
 Printing and stationery costs for the year approximately \$40 Adobe Creative Suite License = \$10.00 School cameras can be loaned to students Printing and stationery costs for the year approximately \$40 Adobe Creative Suite License = \$10.00 Own digital camera is recommended.
 School camera can be loaned to students Printing and stationery costs for the year approximately \$40-\$50 Adobe Creative Suite License = \$10.00 Own digital camera is recommended.
-School cameras can be loaned to students Internal Assessments: AS90917 Cultural Conventions AS91307 Demonstrate an understanding of methods and ideas AS91312 Apply knowledge AS91317 Develop Ideas Internal Assessments: AS91312 Apply Knowledge AS91317 Develop Ideas OR AS91307 Demonstrate an understanding AS91325 Produce a resolved work Internal Assessments: AS91447 Demonstrate understanding - optional AS91452 Clarify Ideas External Assessments: AS91322 Folio of work External Assessments: AS91457 Folio of work Field Trip Costs: To be advised Field Trip Costs: To be advised Field Trip Costs: To be advised Endorseable: No Endorseable: Yes Endorseable: Yes Internal Credits: 16 Internal Credits: 8 Internal Credits: 8 External Credits: 0 External Credits: 12 External Credits: 14 Level of Credits: 1 and 2 Level of Credits: 2 Level of Credits: 3 Leads to: 12APH Leads to: 13APH University Entrance Approved Examinable by Scholarship
+School cameras can be loaned to students Internal Assessments: AS91913 Resolved Artwok AS91317 Develop Ideas Internal Assessments: AS91317 Develop Ideas OR AS91307 Demonstrate an understanding Internal Assessments: AS91447 Demonstrate understanding - optional AS91452 Clarify Ideas External Assessments: AS91914 Explore processes External Assessments: AS91322 Folio of work External Assessments: AS91457 Folio of work Field Trip Costs: To be advised Field Trip Costs: To be advised Field Trip Costs: To be advised Endorseable: No Endorseable: Yes Endorseable: Yes Internal Credits: 9 Internal Credits: 4 Internal Credits: 8 External Credits: 5 External Credits: 12 External Credits: 14 Level of Credits: 1 and 2 Level of Credits: 2 Level of Credits: 3 Leads to: 12APH Leads to: 13APH University Entrance Approved Examinable by Scholarship